 The school and church at Slaidburn

-Down the other side brought us out near Kettlewell, and a picnic by the river.
+Down the other side brought us out near Kettlewell,

 Several mallards joined the party, but preferred stagnant puddles to lettuce, and bits of bread from the butties had to be dipped first into the same puddles, before they were tasty enough to eat.
 Likewise the tomatoes.
 They never got a look in with the Bakewell tart, mind.